liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.3.68 (2023/05/27) =
+* List of bookings was empty due to new function being used, fixed now

 = 2.3.67 (2023/05/27) =
 * Always allow style, span and meta html-tags in formats
 * Remove confusing nl2br option for templates